fiservedpi/Custom-Sensor-Telemetry-Select-/README.md

 <img width="2048" height="2048" alt="image" src="https://github.com/user-attachments/assets/08f48be1-9fba-454f-bc12-47500d63e3e5" />

 Custom Telemetry Card for Home Assistant now supports a sensor picker and dynamically chooses the display style per sensor based on sensor metadata, units, names, and whether the value is numeric or text.
-That matches Home Assistant’s custom card model, where the frontend card can inspect entity state/attributes and render different UI based on what it finds.
+That matches Home Assistant’s custom card model, where the frontend card can inspect entity state/attributes and render different UI based on what it finds!

 The card now:

-•	accepts either a  base_entity_prefix  or an explicit sensor list,
+•	accepts either a  ```base_entity_prefix```  or an ```explicit sensor list```

 •	shows a checkbox-based sensor picker in the card,